eiguike/mouse-posyx/README.md

  nmake
 ```

-7. Move libwebsockets.dll to 'build' folder.

-8. Execute the application
+7. Execute the application

-9. Access the application throught IP:8000 in your favorite browser.
+8. Access the application throught IP:8000 in your favorite browser.

-10. Enjoy!
+9. Enjoy!
 </details>

 ---